-Groups are the cornerstone of contract access in Lextree.
-To limit access to contracts requires three steps:
+Groups are the cornerstone of entity access in Lextree.
+To limit access to entities requires three steps:

 Settings > Users & Groups > Groups.
 Select the